After Hours Answering Service for Restoration Companies.

 For losses that don't need tonight (small water claim, mold inspection, smoke odor follow-up), the rig books a next-day mitigation window.
 Office wakes up to a confirmed visit, not a voicemail queue.

-The restoration answering services in the top SERP — Always Answer, AnswerForce, MAP, the rest — all run on monthly recurring.
-Plans that cover 24/7 dispatch start around $400/month and climb with per-minute on storm nights when you actually need them most.
-That's $4,800–$9,600 a year for software answering a phone you don't own.
-The Pulp rig is $2,000 once.
+The restoration answering services in the top SERP — Always Answer, AnswerForce, MAP, the rest — all run on a monthly subscription, climbing with per-minute on the storm nights you actually need them most.
+Year after year, for software answering a phone you don't own.
+The Pulp rig is a scoped build, yours outright.
 The dispatch logic, the intake schema, the rig itself — all yours on day 15.

 Two weeks.
 Fixed scope.
 The rig answers every after-hours call, triages the loss type, captures insurance, dispatches the on-call crew, books next-day mitigation.
-The number on the proposal is the number on the invoice.
+The scope on the proposal is the scope we ship.

 § 04Honest objections, restoration edition.